Open-EO/openeo.org/documentation/1.0/glossary.md

 In openEO, a back-end offers a set of collections to be processed.
 All collections can be requested using a client and are described using the [STAC (SpatioTemporal Asset Catalog) metadata specification](https://github.com/radiantearth/stac-spec) as STAC collections.
 A user can load (a subset of) a collection using a special process, which returns a (spatial) data cube.
 All further processing is then applied to the data cube on the back-end.

+## Spatial data cubes

+A spatiotemporal datacube is a multidimensional array with one or more spatial or temporal dimensions.
+In the EO domain, it is common to be implicit about the temporal dimension and just refer to them as spatial datacubes in short.
+Special cases are raster and vector datacubes.
+Learn more about them in the [datacube documentation](https://openeo.org/documentation/1.0/datacubes.html).

 ## User-defined function (UDF)

 The abbreviation **UDF** stands for **user-defined function**.
 With this concept, users are able to upload custom code and have it executed e.g. for every pixel of a scene, or applied to a particular dimension or set of dimensions, allowing custom server-side calculations.
 See the section on [UDFs](./udfs.md) for more information.